LOADING

 Whatever your current work situation is, if you feel that there is more you could be doing with your life, then becoming a self-employed could help you to take back the control in a way that is beneficial to you, and not your employer.

-No matter what they say, the primary purpose of business is to increase the bottom line – not enrich people’s lives.
+No matter what they say, the primary purpose of business is to create customers – not enrich people’s lives.
 If a business isn’t making money off you, it dies.

 It’s important to be aware of it and realise that there is no reason to invest your entire being into a business that can’t and won’t give you a return on your investment.